not-coded/MiscUtils/README.md

 # Code Utilities
 Hey!
-This is a repository containing a .sk and a .jar file, mean't for your minecraft server
+This is a repository containing a .sk and a .jar file, made for your minecraft server

 .sk requires the plugin "Skript".